awoojs/awoo/README.md

 It's fairly simple!
 What `weh` does can be split up into two things:

 - First, it reads a directory and saves all of the information about each file into a gigantic object.
-That object can be manipulated by _middleware_, which makes `weh` actually do things.
+That object can be manipulated by _plugins_, which makes `weh` actually do things.
-- After most middleware is run, `weh` writes the files as they are described in the gigantic object to disk.
+- After most plugins are run, `weh` writes the files as they are described in the gigantic object to disk.

 It's that simple!
 Static site generators aren't rocket science or whatever.